bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ### Docker Image

 To run a Docker Container you first need to create a **Docker Image**.

 You create a **Docker Image** using a Dockerfile.
 A **Dockerfile** is a file with **step-by-step instructions** on how to create a **Docker Image** of your application.

-You can store your Docker Images in an Image Repository, like **Docker Hub** and share them with others.
+You can store your Docker Images in an Image Repository, like **Docker Hub**, and share them with others.

 ### Docker Container

 When you run a Docker Image a **Docker Container** is created.

-A **Docker container** is a lightweight, standalone, and executable package, that includes everything needed (application code, runtime, libraries and dependencies) to run an application.
+A **Docker container** is a lightweight, standalone, and executable package, that includes everything needed (application code, runtime, libraries, and dependencies) to run an application.

 ## Containerise .NET Web API